hweifluids/Py3DFTLE-Doc/source/1_requirements.rst

 Notes for Real Cases
 --------------------

-The mainline GUI always launches the native CUDA solver.
-There is no longer a Python/native backend selector in the supported workflow.
+The GUI launches the native CUDA solver.

 The parameter format remains ``.par``-based.
 When preparing your own cases, update entries such as ``vtk_folder`` and